2009 Northern Mariana Islands general election: Campaign

 Major election issues included the Commonwealth's faltering economy and the federalization of the Northern Mariana Islands' immigration by the United States government.

-Republican Hofschneider and his running mate, Palacios, challenged incumbent Governor Benigno Fitial and his running mate, Lieutenant Governor Eloy Inos, in the general election.
-Former legislator Juan "Pan" Guerrero ran as an independent, with sitting CNMI Rep. Joe Camacho as his running mate.
+Republican Hofschneider and his running mate, Palacios, challenged incumbent governor Benigno Fitial and his running mate, Lieutenant Governor Eloy Inos, in the general election.
+Former legislator Juan "Pan" Tenorio Guerrero ran as an independent, with sitting CNMI Rep. Joe Camacho as his running mate.
 Another former legislator, Ramon "Kumoi" Deleon Guerrero, campaigned as an independent, with former Education Commissioner David M. Borja as his running mate.
 The race was widely viewed as a rematch between Fitial and Hofschneider, who was narrowly defeated in 2005.

 The gubernatorial candidates focused heavily on the estimated 3,000 Northern Mariana Islanders residing on the United States mainland, many of whom were eligible to vote be absentee ballot.
 Three of the four gubernatorial candidates - Governor Fitial, Hofschneider and Juan Pan Guerrero - attended a Labor Day festival for Northern Mariana Islanders in San Diego, California, in September 2009.
-Independent candidate Juan "Pan" Guerrero and his running mate, Joe Camacho, campaigned throughout the western United States in August and September.
+Independent candidate Juan "Pan" Tenorio Guerrero and his running mate, Joe Camacho, campaigned throughout the western United States in August and September.
 Guerrero and Camacho began campaigning in Salem and Portland, Oregon, before travelling to Seattle, Boise, Idaho, San Francisco, Las Vegas, San Diego and Honolulu.

+Thanks to all the broken campaign promises and the major corruption scandals his administration face, Benigno Fitial couldn't run on his record.
+Instead, he told the electorate to "Let it BE!" as he skillfully exploited the still simmering rift between the two GOP factions and handed out promises of government jobs and contracts to key Republicans.

+The Democratic Party of the Northern Mariana Islands did not nominate a candidate for governor in 2009.
+The only offices which were contested by the Democrats in 2009 were certain seats in the legislature and the mayorship of Saipan.